Real root finding for low rank linear matrices: Experiments

 The Zariski closure of its boundary is the real trace of the complex hypersurface defined by the vanishing of

-As clear from Figure \ref{fig:pil}, the determinantal hypersurface consists in four branches arising from the convex set $S$.

-The boundary of $S$ contains $4$ singular points of the determinantal hypersurface, where $A(x)$ has rank $2$.
-Their coordinates can be found by computing a Gr\"obner basis of the ideal generated by the $3 \times 3$ minors of $A$, which is $\{2x_1^2-1, 2x_3^2-1, x_2+x_3\}$.
-In particular, these four points are contained in the hyperplane $x_2=-x_3$.

-We tested {\sf LowRank} with input $(A,2)$.
-We obtain that at the first recursion, at step \ref{step:3} a rational parametrization $q=(q_0,q_1,q_2,q_3,q_4)$ of degree $4$ (with only real roots) is computed.
-By isolating the $4$ real roots of $q_4$ as in Example \ref{ex:cayley}, one gets the following rational approximations of the singular points:
+We tested our algorithm with input $(A,2)$.
+We obtain that at the first recursion, at step \ref{new:rec:4} a rational parametrization $q=(q_0,q_1,q_2,q_3,q_4)$ of degree $4$ (with only real roots) is computed.
+By isolating the $4$ real roots of $q_4$ as in Example \ref{ex:cayley}, one gets the following rational approximation of one of the singular points:

-As for Example \ref{ex:cayley}, we observe a typical output in terms of the degree of the rational parametrizations and the number of real solutions.
-Details are given in Table \ref{tab:ex:pillow}.

 \end{example}